-A watershed analysis of the modelled basement surface using Global Mapper software showed that the gravel bed appears to be present more consistently near the paleodrainage channels; the modelled ruby grade is typically higher near the paleo-drainage channels, while areas of consistent lower grade are distal to the major channels.
+A watershed analysis of the modelled basement surface using Global Mapper software showed that the gravel bed appears to be present more consistently near the paleo- drainage channels; the modelled ruby grade is typically higher near the paleo-drainage channels, while areas of consistent lower grade are distal to the major channels.

-Figure M8: Oblique (a) and sectional (b) views of the Maninge Nice amphibolite model coloured by degree of weathering
+Figure M8: Oblique (a) and sectional (b) views of the Maninge Nice amphibolite model coloured by the degree of weathering.

-To reflect the variation in ruby grade and quality throughout the gravel bed, the gravel bed model is divided into ten spatial domains based on auger/pit grade populations and geological control (Figure M9), in which 2 domains Nakete and Nathepo are added in FY 2022.
-The domain outlines are of similar grade and controlled by the major paleodrainage channels.
+To reflect the variation in ruby grade and quality throughout the gravel bed, the gravel bed model is divided into ten-spatial domains based on auger/pit grade populations and geological control (Figure M9), in which two domains Natete and Nathepo were added in 2022.
+The domain outlines are of similar grade and controlled by the major paleo-drainage channels.